Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 1. Download and expand the CSM software release.

-   **Important:** In order to ensure that the CSM release plus any patches, workarounds, or hotfixes are included, follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)
+   **Important:** In order to ensure that the CSM release plus any patches, workarounds, or hot fixes are included, follow the instructions in [Update CSM Product Stream](../update_product_stream/index.md)

    **Important:** Download to a location that has sufficient space for both the tarball and the expanded tarball.